 In order to cater to the growing need of providing academic counseling services to college-bound students, the school has set up the Board of Counselors as under:

-2. Co-Chairperson Mr. Atiram K C Vice Principal (Higher Secondary Level)
+2. Co-Chairperson Mr. Atiram K C Vice Principal (HSL)

 4. Head of Houses of Graduating Students:

 i.
 Mr. Vijaya Adhikari Head of Byasrishi House (Boys’ House)

 ii.
 Mr. Tulshi Adhikari Head of Gaurishankar House (Boys’ House)

 iii.
 Mrs. Sonee Shrestha Head of Ratnachuli House (Girls’ House)

 iv.
 Mrs. Purni Lama Head of Choyu House (Girls’ House)

 5. Most of our teachers who are also the recommenders for our students use g-mail with @bnks.edu.np so that official correspondence could be more authentic and reliable.

 1. Budhanilkantha School follows the National Curriculum of Nepal from Grade 5 to Grade 10.
 At the end of grade 10 the students sit for their Secondary Education Examination (SEE), which is conducted nationwide by the Ministry of Education, Office of the Controller of Examination, Nepal.
 The subjects offered in the SEE are:

 Nepali, English, Comp Mathematics, Science, Social Studies, Health Population & Environment Education, Additional Mathematics or Geography or Economics and Computer Science or Accounts & Office Management.